 Although the more commonly known ‘hackathon’ has been used to address societal-level problems from homelessness to corruption, we think that it’s only recently that the data science community is turning its attention to dementia.
 The DPUK datathon series might well be one of the first for the field in fact.
 Chris, DPUK’s Data Project Manager, and Sarah, DPUK’s Senior Data Manager, take us through the three key ingredients for a successful datathon.

 A branch of artificial intelligence (AI) which is based on training computers to learn patterns has the ability to transform our understanding of dementia.
-David Llewellyn co-leads the first DPUK datathon next month.
-He explains why machine learning could be the beginning of the end for this devastating condition.
+Professor David Llewellyn co-led the first DPUK datathon and now we're looking forward to our first virtual DPUK datathon.